 Not the relaxing morning I was looking for.

 Where I come from they don’t let the hounds run loose unsupervised for an extended time like that.
 I’m not impressed.
 I doubt they even knew what the hounds were chasing and were lucky it was a young timid bear.
-Even so, I’m pretty sure if the hounds had managed to corner it there’d be several dead hounds.Copyright © 2019 Gary Allman, all rights reserved.
+Timid it might have been, but I’m pretty sure if the hounds had managed to corner it there’d be some dead hounds.Copyright © 2019 Gary Allman, all rights reserved.